Delta158/CIFAR100_classification/README.md

 Classification of the CIFAR 100 dataset using a deep learning approach.
-Contains multiple experiments for determining numberinc values of different hyperparameters and how they impact model performance.
-Does not currently implement data (image augmentation)
+Contains multiple experiments for determining numeric values of different hyperparameters and how they impact model performance.
+Does not currently implement data (image) augmentation.